Heavy weight cotton denim is a durable twill weave fabric. It washes and wears very well making it a good choice for

 Great for slipcovers that get normal daily use and up to 4 washes per year.
 Coverage is excellent over most upholstery colors.
 Low wrinkle.
 Be sure to preshrink your yardage for best results.
 See how these fabrics look in a slipcover: Cynthia’s Chair and Barb’s sofa and Peggy’s sofa and chair.

 Cotton bull denim in color!
 This is the same quality as the 12 oz. natural and white I feature above.
 It’s washable, too!
 Be sure to order swatches to review actual color.
 Like the natural and white denim this fabric needs to be preshrunk before making your slipcover.
 Low wrinkle when you follow my preshrink instructions.

 This indigo denim is a classic.
 It’s a heavy weight with a soft drape.
 NOTE: it’s no longer the 14 oz. heavyweight described by the retailer.
 Works well for washable slipcovers that get daily use under normal wear.
 The indigo blue colors are yarn-dyed (not dyed solid) which gives the fabric an authentic blue jean look.
 Machine washable.
 Be sure to pre-shrink your yardage.
-Slipcovers in Indigo denim: Ellen’s love seat and Kathy’s chair.
+Slipcovers in indigo denim: Ellen’s love seat and Kathy’s chair.

 This page includes affiliate links.
 When you click on a link and make a purchase I earn a small commission, which helps me keep this website going.
 No extra charge to you.